happner/happner-suite/packages/happn-cluster/QUICKSTART.md

 let node = await require('happn-cluster').create();
 ```

-This will create a single, satisfied clustrer node, which can be connect and be connected to from other nodes with the same cluster name (default: 'happn-cluster') and deployment (default: 'Test-Deploy').
+This will create a single, stable cluster node, which can connect to and be connected to from other nodes with the same cluster name (default: 'happn-cluster') and deployment (default: 'Test-Deploy').
 By default, the node will refresh it's list of members every 5 seconds, and send a keepAlive to the database every 5 seconds (so that other nodes can look it up).

 ### Creating a multiple node cluster